pliza19/logonia/README.md

 ### Senescence

 Plants age by `1` month per step.
 Age is shown by color, fading from lime to brown.
+They die when they reach their maximum age of `100` months or run out of energy.

 <p align="center">
   <img src="images/logonia-aging.svg" height=125px />
 </p>

-Plants die when they reach their maximum age of `100` months or run out of energy.

 ## How to Use It